Capturing the Page Curve and Entanglement Dynamics of Black Holes in Quantum Computers: Introduction

 We know that when the quantum state is in the random pure state, the averaged entanglement entropy of its subsystems, taken with respect to unitary-equivalent Haar measure, is given by the Page entropy \cite{Page:1993df, Lubkin:1978nch, Lloyd:1988cn, Sen:1996ph}.
 The Page entropy captures the universal feature of random pure states relevant to the unitary dynamics of the black holes and quantum many-body systems.
 In this work, we present a way to utilize the quantum computer to measure the Page entropy of subsystems of such a Haar-random quantum state.
 We use two protocols: the swap-based many-body interference (SWAP-MBI) protocol \cite{Buhrman:2001rma, Horodecki-swap, Ekert-swap} and the randomized measurement (RM) protocol \cite{Brydges-randomized, Enk-Beenakker, Elben-1, Vermersch-1, Elben-2, Rath, Elben-3}, to measure the R\'enyi entropy of the subsystems, which we called the Hawking radiation qubits in later sections.
 We consider the Haar-random quantum state to represent the highly entangled state of the black hole qubits in our black hole quantum simulation setup.
 We mainly focus on the build-up of R\'enyi entropy in those subsystems under the random unitary dynamics, thus simulating the scrambling of information in black holes.
-Such random unitary dynamics in our quantum simulation are carried out using an efficient random unitary circuit (RUC) of the brickwall structure (for a review, see~\cite{random-unitary-circuits}) with quantum computers with limited qubit connectivity in mind.
+Such random unitary dynamics in our quantum simulation are carried out using an efficient random unitary circuit (RUC) of the brickwall structure (for a review, see Ref.~\cite{random-unitary-circuits}) with quantum computers with limited qubit connectivity in mind.
 Furthermore, we minimize the circuit depth of each brickwall layer by adopting an optimal two-qubit entangling gate \cite{zhang2024optimal}.
-Subsequently, we implement our protocols in IBM's superconducting quantum computers, and combining with quantum error mitigation techniques, we measure the entanglement entropy associated with different subsystems, thereby leveraging the quantum computers to directly probe the Page curve, which is pertinent to the black hole dynamics and the quantum information scrambling in quantum many-body systems.
+We implement our protocols on IBM's superconducting quantum computers.
+Using quantum error mitigation techniques, we measure the entanglement entropy of various subsystems.
+This allows us to leverage quantum computers to directly explore the Page curve.
+The Page curve is closely related to black hole dynamics and quantum information scrambling in quantum many-body systems.